the soundtrack to your weekend ft. sturla atlas, azizi gibson, and zoee

-London-based Coyote Records have been knocking out a load of nice releases over the last few years, case in point: this new one from Forever.
+London-based Coyote Records has been knocking out a load of nice releases over the last few years.
+Case in point: this new one from Forever.
 Creepy, kooky, and as slow burning as a Scandinavian crime drama, there's a whole EP of the stuff to follow next month.

-Having made a really great mix for us a few months back, Sonikku has twisted our all time favourite karaoke tune into a Sega megavibe garage winner.
+Having made a really great mix for us a few months back, Sonikku has twisted our all-time favorite karaoke tune into a Sega mega-vibe garage winner.
 Now, who remembers that time Kelly tried texting Nelly via an Excel spreadsheet?

-We liked Cabbage when we first heard them a year ago and we still like them now, despite the fact they seem to take a bit of flack for having the audacity to be born outside of the M25.
+We liked Cabbage when we first heard them a year ago and we still like them now.
 This one's produced by The Coral's James Skelly — a man quietly building a sort of Northern Hitsville from his Parr Street Studio base — and sees singer/guitarist Joe Martin slowly transform into an ape, for reasons that remain unclear.
-It's all very silly and all very catchy which, to be honest, is exactly what you want.
+It's all very silly and all very catchy.
+Which, to be honest, is exactly what you want.

 We didn't know that a thing called Awesome Tapes From Africa existed until the other day when we found out that, in fact, a thing called Awesome Tapes From Africa does exist, releasing awesome tracks such as this one: a bubblegum hit from South Africa's violent apartheid peak.
 You can get it on LP in May too, if you can wait that long.

-Our Icelandic mates are back with another impressive LP.
-With wunderkid Aron Can on the very first track, they start as they mean to go on through eight tracks of break-ups, crushes and sexy time.
-They're a romantic bunch, this lot.
-Our 101 Nights in shining armour.
+Our Icelandic pals are back with another impressive LP.
+With wunderkid Aron Can on the very first track, they start as they mean to, going on through eight tracks of break-ups, crushes, and sexy time.
+They're a romantic bunch.
+Our "101 Nights" in shining armor.

 "Eyes bloodshed, marijuana.
 Staring at the eyes of my Karma.
 I'm bumping Michael Jackson and Nirvana.
-I'm tryna find my way to Madonna," goes the lyrics to this one by Peruvian purveyor of sexy, stoner music A.CHAL.
-Come to think of it, swap Madonna for McDonald's and you'd have the ultimate munchies anthem wouldn't you.
+I'm tryna find my way to Madonna," go the lyrics to this one by Peruvian purveyor of sexy, stoner music A.CHAL.
+Come to think of it, swap Madonna for McDonalds and you'd have the ultimate munchies anthem, wouldn't you?

-This next one without a doubt wins Most Soulful Track of the Week Award.
-Taken from 22-year-old Celeste's debut EP The Milk and the Honey (out now on Lily Allen's Bank Holiday Records), the Jakwob-produced Chocolate will melt even the coldest of hearts.
+This next one without a doubt wins Most Soulful Track of the Week award.
+Taken from 22-year-old Celeste's debut EP Milk & Honey (out now on Lily Allen's Bank Holiday Records), the Jakwob-produced "Chocolate" will melt even the coldest of hearts.
 Ideal listening for those brooding moments when all you want to do is sit in a dark room under a red light thinking of the worst but listening to the best.